 This new Apple Watch band gives new meaning to gesture controls on your Apple Watch.

-Instead of tapping on the watch screen to pick or decline the call, simply click your fingers to accept or decline the call.
+Instead of tapping on the watch screen to pick or decline the call, click your fingers to accept or decline the call.

 Working out on the treadmill and need to control the music?

-Simply move your fingers to switch tracks, skip around, adjust the volume, etc., and keep exercising without interruption.
+Move your fingers to switch tracks, skip around, adjust the volume, etc., and keep exercising without interruption.